-carricularii itey.
-Total Time The amount of time the section should take to complete.
+cumculum key.
+1 Total Time The amount of time the section should take to complete.
 Room Setup/Supplies Describes how to setup for each activity and the supplies that are needed.
 Italics Marks curriculum that a facilitator should say out loud.
 Plain Text Indicates instructions for the facilitator.
-Bold Text Marks a variation in curriculum because it is not applicable to each chapter.
-PPT Marks when a PowerPoint is being used and when a new slide should be clicked to.
+Bold Text Marks a variation in curriculum because it is not applicable to each chapter. РРТ Marks when a PowerPoint is being used and when a new slide should be clicked to.